 Putting it Together With TrackJS

-Tracking unhandled promise rejections is still painful, but as the living standard sees broader adoption, promise rejections should be easier to handle.
+TrackJS automatically listens and catches unhandled promise rejections, so there’s nothing you have to do!
 If you’d like help dealing with your unhandled promises, try TrackJS today, free for 14 days, and we’ll help you know when these bugs impact your visitors.